koskath/arete2/course_content/SC/md_files/Lecture8/lecture_8_slide_17_case-study.md

 # CASE STUDY

 Sell Direct-to-Consumer or Through Amazon?
-Questions:
-1.)
-Discuss pro‘s and con‘s for selling through Amazon!
-2.)
-Which bikes should Pedal Spark sell through Amazon?
-a) The present luxury ebike for $ 4,000
-b) The new budget ebike for $ 899
-3.)
-Which option offered by Amazon may be better for Pedal Spark?
-a) Sell products to Amazon for it to resell.
-b) Sell bikes themselves on Amazon and let them handle warehousing and shipping.
-c) List them on Amazon and ship them on their own.
-More details aboutAmazon Service? https://sell.amazon.se/en 17
+This case study, “Sell Direct‑to‑Consumer or Through Amazon?”, raises several key questions.
+First, you are asked to discuss the pros and cons of selling through Amazon.
+Second, you should consider which bikes Pedal Spark ought to sell through Amazon, namely whether it should be the present luxury e‑bike for \$4,000, the new budget e‑bike for \$899 or both.
+Third, you are invited to evaluate which option offered by Amazon may be better for Pedal Spark: selling products to Amazon for it to resell; selling bikes themselves on Amazon and letting Amazon handle warehousing and shipping; or listing the bikes on Amazon while handling shipping on their own.
+More details about Amazon’s services can be found at `https://sell.amazon.se/en`.
+17